ben1sheff/ben1sheff.github.io/content/authors/admin/_index.md

     date_start: 2015-06-10
     date_end: 2015-08-20
     summary: |
-      - Designed a generalized analysis code for X-ray mirror measurements with the Optics group
-      - Designed and coded a GUI with PyQT for easy use by the group.
+      - Designed and wrote a package from scratch on a two month deadline for data cleaning and polynomial or template regression for X-ray mirror measurements with the Optics group.
+Built a GUI with PyQT for easy use.